vporton/shlex-dlang/README.md

 It is a rewrite in D of Python 3.7 shlex module.

-This project does not work yet.
+This is a beta release.